 "Which small girl, Mofe?"

-"One small thing that I invited to come and visit me.
+"One small thing I invited to come and visit me.
 She wants me to pay money into her account first, telling all sorts of lies.
 Me!
 Pay money?"
 He hissed.

 Ogechi laughed and clapped repeatedly.

 "Taxing a grown man, like a prostitute.
 Meanwhile she told me she is a virgin.
-Somebody that I have been having phone sex with, like every night.
+Somebody I have been having phone sex with, like every night.
 Now when it's time to do the real thing, excuses..."

 He held up a finger, and we knew the phone was ringing at the other end.
 There was no answer.